Best Tri-State Area’s Weekend Getaway Ideas

 Cape May is one of New Jersey’s finest beach towns.
-It found its way onto our list of the best tri-state area weekend getaways because it can be an excellent opportunity to catch these few remaining rays of sunshine.
-If you choose a sunny weekend in autumn, you can still have a lot of fun there, even without swimming or other water-related activities.
+It found its way onto our list of the best tri-state area weekend getaways because visiting it can be an excellent opportunity to catch the last few remaining rays of summer sunshine.
+Even if you choose a sunny weekend in autumn, you can still have a lot of fun there, even without swimming or other water-related activities.
 The ocean air alone is worth visiting.
 It will refresh you and provide a welcome respite from the stuffiness of city life.
 In addition, the nearby town of Green Creek is home to the Jersey Shore Alpacas – an alpaca farm that allows its visitors to meet and feed these charming creatures during what they call Open Farm Saturdays.
-Plan a Perfect Weekend Getaways near New Jersey.

-Mystic has a long history as a bustling seaport, so most tourist attractions reflect this.
+Mystic has a long history as a bustling seaport, so most of its tourist attractions reflect this.
 The Mystic Seaport Museum allows you to explore its maritime exhibits, climb onto antique vessels, and even visit the shipyard.
 The Mystic Aquarium is particularly fun for children since it is home to unique marine life including penguins and beluga whales.

-If Mystic sounds vaguely familiar and glamorous, you might think of Mystic Pizza, the late 80s film starring Julia Roberts.
+If Mystic sounds vaguely familiar and glamorous, you might recall Mystic Pizza, the late 80’s film starring Julia Roberts.
 If this is the case, we have great news for you – you can grab a slice from this famous pizzeria and see what all the fuss is about.

 Author Bio: Angie Sims